WICG/navigation-api/README.md

 - A `navigate` event handler calls `event.preventDefault()`, in which case both promises reject with an `"AbortError"` `DOMException`, and `location.href` and `navigation.currentEntry` stay on their original value.

-- It's not possible to navigate to the given entry, e.g. `navigation.traverseTo(key)` was given a non-existant `key`, or `navigation.back()` was called when there's no previous entries in the list of accessible history entrues.
+- It's not possible to navigate to the given entry, e.g. `navigation.traverseTo(key)` was given a non-existant `key`, or `navigation.back()` was called when there's no previous entries in the list of accessible history entries.
 In this case, both promises reject with an `"InvalidStateError"` `DOMException`, and `location.href` and `navigation.currentEntry` stay on their original value.

 - The `navigate` event responds to the navigation using `event.transitionWhile()`.
 In this case the `committed` promise immediately fulfills, while the `finished` promise fulfills or rejects according to the promise(s) passed to `transitionWhile()`.
 (However, even if the `finished` promise rejects, `location.href` and `navigation.currentEntry` will change.)